D-Bits/World-Clocks/README.md

 # World-Clocks

-A Django Website displaying the current time in various world cities.
+A Django Website for displaying the current time in various world cities.

 ## Tools Used